-Last entry: 30 minutes before closing time.
+Last entry: 30 minutes before closing.

-On Tuesdays, Casa Noha is open to groups and schools (minimum 15 people), with an additional charge of €50 to be added to the cost of the entry ticket.
-Prior booking is essential.
+On Tuesdays it is open by reservation for groups and schools (minimum 20 people), with an extra-time ticket of €100 to be added to the entrance ticket.

 Piazza Duomo – Permanent limited traffic zone.